ROCKY FLATS PLANT (USDOE)

 On related pages:

 The 6,240-acre Rocky Flats Plant (USDOE) site is located about 16 miles northwest of Denver and 10 miles south of Boulder, Colorado.
 The Rocky Flats Plant operated from 1952 until 1989 as part of the United States’ nationwide nuclear weapons complex.
 The facility manufactured trigger mechanisms for nuclear weapons from various radioactive and hazardous materials.
 Manufacturing activities, accidental industrial fires and spills, support activities, and waste management practices contaminated soil, sediment, groundwater and surface water with hazardous chemicals and radioactive constituents.
+The greatest contamination and hazards were located within the 385-acre industrialized area at the center of the property, where the majority of the nearly 800 structures were located.

 What Is Being Done to Clean Up the Site?